-Figure 1: Map of II Enrollees by County
+Figure 1: Ignition Interlock Participants by County

-Ignition Interlock Participants July 1, 2009 - June 30, 2010
+Ignition Interlock Participants July 1, 2009 - June 30, 2011

-Participant Number of "DWI Incidents"
+Participant's Number of DWI Incidents

-Participants had from one to 14 "DWI incidents" on their record upon enrolling in the II program.
-The vast majority of participants (75 percent) had three to five "DWI incidents" at the time of program enrollment (see Table 4).
+Participants had from one to 14 DWI incidents on their Minnesota driving record upon enrolling in the II program (Table 5).
+A large majority of participants (70 percent) had 3 to 5 DWI incidents at the time of program enrollment.
+Participants with three or more DWI incidents had a greater incentive to participate in the program, since these offenders had no other option if they wanted to drive.